 Phuentsholing to Paro -> Paro to Thimpu ->Thimpu to Phobjikha -> Phobjikha to Paro -> Paro to Phuentsholing.

-Bhutan’s only international airport is in Paro, a town situated in a valley, 149 km from Phuentsholing.
+Bhutan’s only international airport is in Paro, a town nestled in a valley, 149 km from Phuentsholing.
 One has to enter Paro to visit other parts of Bhutan.
 To me, Paro was felt like a wonderland.
-River passing right through the town, wooden bridges, Dzongs, colourfully decked facades of the buildings, huge and vacant airport, and the cool weather, almost everything about this town was distinctive.
+The river passing right through the town, wooden bridges, Dzongs, colourful facades of the buildings, huge and vacant airport, and the cool weather, almost everything about this town was exotic.
 And the best drink I enjoyed in chilly Paro was a glass of hot water.

 Tiger’s Nest monastery

-Taktsang aka The Tiger’s Nest monastery in Paro is one of the most visited and renowned monasteries in Bhutan.
-It was built in the 8th Century.
-Legend has it that Guru Padmasambhava who introduced Buddhism in Bhutan has meditated for three years, three months, three weeks, three days and three hours in this cave.
-Are you also wondering if he had a fetish for number three?
-The story goes that he flew to this location from Tibet on the back of a tigress from Khenpajong to tame the Tiger demon.
-There are several variations to the legend, with Tiger as a constant.
+The Paro’s 8th century Taktsang aka the Tiger’s Nest monastery is one of the most visited and renowned monasteries in Bhutan.
+Legend has it that Guru Padmasambhava introduced Buddhism in Bhutan.
+The story goes that he flew from Khenpajong, Tibet to this location on the back of a tigress and meditated for three years, three months, three weeks, three days and three hours in this cave.
+He eventually tamed the local demons and spread Buddhism in Bhutan.
+There are several variations to the legend with Tiger as a constant.

 From a distance, this monastery has an air of eeriness to it.
-For one it involves a tiger and for another, it hangs precariously over the edge of a cliff.
+For one, it involves a tiger.
+For another, it hangs precariously over the edge of a cliff.
 Only as you get closer, the splendour and serenity of the monastery gradually dawn on you.
 This is one of the best monasteries you’ll visit in Bhutan.

-Things that’ll mystified me about Paro include its sparse populated, no apartments, although there is enough space between buildings to erect a mall.
-Our driver/guide didn’t so much as apply break, let alone honk.
-Traffic jam is an alien concept to them.
+Things that puzzled me about Paro were its sparse population and lack of apartments in view, although there is enough space between buildings to erect a mall.
+And traffic jam is an alien concept to them, our driver/guide didn’t so much as apply break, let alone honk.

-Thimpu is 65km from Paro and it’s the capital of Bhutan.
-It’s a quintessential, frown evoking, noisy, dirty, busy and congested city.
-Traffic, rude people, malls, showrooms is a usual sight.
+On the other hand, 65km from Paro, Thimpu, the capital of Bhutan is a quintessential city.
+It is a frown evoking, noisy, dirty, busy and congested city.
+Traffic, rude people, malls, showrooms are commonplace occurrences.

-Thimpu is exactly the kind of place one would want to spend not more than a few minutes, en route to another place, that is.
+Thimpu is the kind of place one would want to spend not more than a few minutes, en route to another place that is.

-However, unlike the other cities, it is surrounded by glorious Himalayan Mountains and you can see the grandeur of these mountains from anywhere in Thimpu.
-So this is the only consolation if you had no choice but to stay in Thimpu.
+As a consolation, unlike the other cities, it is surrounded by the glorious Himalayan mountains, and you can see the grandeur of these mountains from anywhere in Thimpu.

-Phobjikha is 135km from Thimpu.
-It is a remote village in a glacial valley, speckled with only a handful of houses surrounded by endless bright grassy pastures.
+Phobjikha, 135 km from Thimpu, is a remote village in a glacial valley, speckled with only a handful of houses surrounded by endless grassy pastures.
 And the temperature goes down to -4 °C during winter, we were told.
-It is frequented mostly by bird enthusiast as the endangered Black Necked Cranes migrate from Tibet during the month of October.
+It is frequented mostly by bird enthusiast as the endangered Black Necked Cranes migrate from Tibet during October.

-Standing in the patio under the starry night sky with peace and quiet for company and Black Necked Cranes calling occasionally in the distance for music, the night spent at Phobjikha was best time I spent in Bhutan.
+Standing in the patio under the starry night sky with only tranquillity for company, and occasional calls of Black-necked cranes for music, the night spent at Phobjikha was the best time I spent in Bhutan.
 It was a transcendental experience.

-Bhutan’s national dish is the ubiquitous Ema Datshi (Chili and Cheese stew) and you get to eat this dish at every meal.
+You get to eat Bhutan’s national dish, the ubiquitous Ema Datshi (Chili and Cheese stew) at every meal.
 You don’t have to fret about all the calories you are downing in the form of cheese, for there are one too many monasteries to visit.
 And you will burn all the calories taking your shoes off and put them back on at every monastery.
-Besides, turning the prayer wheels in all the monasteries will also take care your upper body workout.
-In these few days I’ve visted monasteries enough for one lifetime.
+Besides, turning the prayer wheels in all the monasteries will also take care of your upper body workout.
+In these few days, I’ve visited monasteries enough for one lifetime.

-Punaka was the capital of Bhutan till 1955 before Thimpu.
-It is 72km from Thimpu.
-Chimi Lakhang Temples also famously known a Fertility temple is situated in Punaka.
-Locals believe that if a childless couple seeks the blessings of Lama Drukpa Kuenley, the couple will soon bear children.
+The famous Chimi Lakhang temple, aka fertility temple, attracts many tourists to Punakha.
+Locals believe that if a childless couple seeks the blessings of Lama Drukpa Kuenley, they will soon bear children.
 A brief conversation with the locals will make you believe science itself is just a myth.
-Interesting thing here is, facades of the houses across the village are painted and adorned with Fertility symbols.
-Also wooden carvings of these symbols are sold in all the shops.
-Initially I was scandalized; however, gradually I warmed up to the unique tradition.
+An interesting thing you see here is, facades of the houses across the village are painted and adorned with Fertility symbols.
+And the wooden carvings of these symbols are sold in all the shops.
+First, I was scandalized, then I gradually warmed up to the unique tradition.

-Dzongs, lamas and a few other words you can barely pronounce; sound of winner flags, whispering wind and sometimes silence will be ringing in your head punctuated only by chattering teeth till you leave Bhutan.
+Dzongs, lamas and a few other words you can barely pronounce; the sound of the prayer flags, whispering wind and silence will be ringing in your head punctuated only by chattering teeth till you leave Bhutan.

-Bhutanese generally are laidback, simple and peace loving people.
-They don’t know arranged marriages exist in some parts of the world.
-It reflects in their attitude that money is not really a big deal.
-People from the other parts of the world definitely have a thing or two to learn from them.
+Bhutanese came across to me as laidback, simple and peace-loving people.
+They don’t know the concept of arranged marriages exists in some parts of the world.
+It reflects in their attitude that money is not the driving factor.
+People from the other parts of the world have a thing or two to learn from them.

 Also read: Velas-the village for Turtles here

-Indians don’t require a visa to travel in Bhutan.
-However an Indian id proof should be produced after arrival at the Bhutan gate to acquire permits for a certain period.
+Indians don’t require a visa to travel to Bhutan.
+However, an Indian id proof should be produced after arrival at the Bhutan gate to acquire permits which are valid for a certain period.

-Indian rupee as well as Bhutanese ngultrum is accepted in Bhutan
+Indian rupee, as well as Bhutanese ngultrum are accepted in Bhutan

 There are good and inexpensive hotels across Bhutan